STAT547-UBC-2019-20/group_08_ADULT-INCOME/README.md

 View the _GitHub Page_ for Milestone 1 here:  https://stat547-ubc-2019-20.github.io/group_08_ADULT-INCOME/docs/milestone01.html

 ### Milestone 2
 Milestone 2 focused on running scripts through command line (or RStudio terminal).
-Below are the instuctions for achieving Milestone 2 goals:
+Below are the instuctions for use:

 #### Scripts Usage